Historic Places with Literary Links

 Former Poet Laureate Andrew Motion grew up near Orford, and wrote about the treatment of the merman in his poem Salt Water (1997):

-'They wound a rope around his net / And dragged him through the square, /Up the looming castle keep, /Then down the castle stair / And down and down and down and down through wet-root-smelling air / Into a room more cave than room / And hung him there.'Visit Orford Castle
+'They wound a rope around his net / And dragged him through the square, /Up the looming castle keep, /Then down the castle stair / And down and down and down and down through wet-root-smelling air / Into a room more cave than room / And hung him there.'Discover Orford Castle

 Other Literary Links

 'The banks of the Thames presented a new scene.
 They were flat but fertile, and almost every town was marked by history.
-We saw Tilbury Fort and remembered the Spanish Armada' - Frankenstein, Mary Shelley
+We saw Tilbury Fort and remembered the Spanish Armada' - Frankenstein, Mary Shelley.

 The traditional Ballad of Kinmont Willie tells the tale of a daring raid on Carlisle Castle to free William Armstrong of Kinmont, a renowned Scottish Border Revier, wrongly taken prisoner on a day of truce.